Deim0s13/my-demo-app/docs/03-application-development.md

 ## 3.3 Database Setup

-PostgreSQL is used as the database for this project.
-Below are the stops to setup and integrate the datbase with the Flask application.
+I used PostgreSQL as the database for this project.
+Below are the steps I took to set up and integrate the database with the Flask application.

 ### 3.3.1 Installing PostgreSQL